The Saint's Magic Power Is Omnipotent: Characters

 The crown prince of the Kingdom of Salutania.
 He is a senior at the Royal Academy.
 Due to his ignorance to the other world and its customs, Kyle chose the beautiful young Aira as the saint and ignored Sei.
-He plotted to keep the kingdom from lashing back at Aira for his stupidity when Sei was confirmed as the real saint, which ultimately ended up pointless.
+He plotted to keep the kingdom from lashing back at Aira for his stupidity when Sei was confirmed as the real saint.